Loggins and Messina: Initial career 1971–1976

 Messina assembled The Kenny Loggins Band by summoning old friends, bassist Larry Sims and drummer Merel Bregante, formerly of The Sunshine Company, multireedist Jon Clarke, and violinist/multireedist Al Garth.
-Famed Grammy-winning keyboardist, songwriter and record producer Michael Omartian played on the debut album, but did not join them on tour, although he played keyboards on the second and third albums.
-Los Angeles-based session percussionist Milt Holland played on each of the duo's studio albums, but like Omartian, he did not tour with them either.
+Famed Grammy-winning keyboardist, songwriter and record producer Michael Omartian played keyboards on the debut, second and third albums, but did not join them on tour.
+Los Angeles–based session percussionist Milt Holland played on all of the duo's studio albums, but like Omartian, he did not tour with them.

-Over the next four years they produced five more original albums, plus one album of covers of other artists' material, and two live albums.
+Over the next four years, from 1972 to 1976, they produced four more studio albums of original material, plus one album of covers of other artists' material (So Fine), and two live albums.
 They sold 16 million records and were the most successful duo of the early 1970s, surpassed later in the decade only by Hall & Oates.
-They charted three top 20 singles from the second and third albums: "Your Mama Don't Dance" (#4), "Thinking of You" (#18), and "My Music" (#16).
-Their work was covered by other prominent artists, including Lynn Anderson, who recorded "Listen to a Country Song" in 1972 and reached #3 on the charts, and Anne Murray, who reached the U.S. top ten with "Danny's Song" in early 1973 and the U.S. top twenty with "A Love Song" in early 1974.
-A greatest-hits album, The Best of Friends, was released a year after the duo separated.
-The later studio albums often found both Loggins and Messina more as two solo artists sharing the same record rather than as a genuine partnership.
+They charted three top 20 singles from the second and third albums: "Your Mama Don't Dance" (No. 4), "Thinking of You" (No. 18), and "My Music" (No. 16).
+Their work was covered by other prominent artists, including Lynn Anderson, who recorded "Listen to a Country Song" in 1972 and reached No. 3 on the charts, and Anne Murray, who reached the U.S. top ten with "Danny's Song" in early 1973 and the U.S. top twenty with "A Love Song" in early 1974.
+The later studio albums, Mother Lode (1974), Native Sons (1976), often found both Loggins and Messina more as two solo artists sharing the same record rather than as a genuine partnership.
 As both Loggins and Messina noted in 2005, their collaboration eventually became more a competition.

-Never really a team of true equals because of the teacher–apprentice nature of their music experience levels, the pair had by early 1976 quietly, amicably parted to pursue solo careers, following the release of Native Sons.
-Prior to the duo's final tour, Loggins accidentally cut his hand with a craft knife while practicing his wood-carving hobby at home, which required surgery and prevented him from playing guitar for most of their final tour.
-After a final concert in Hawaii, the duo split and went on to solo careers.
-Messina found solo success elusive, but Loggins went on to become one of the biggest hit makers of the 1980s.
+Never really a team of true equals because of the initial teacher–apprentice nature of their music experience levels, the pair had quietly, amicably parted in 1976.
+Their final studio album of original material, Native Sons, was released January 1976.
+Later that year the duo went on a final tour, though prior to the start of the tour, Loggins accidentally cut his hand with a craft knife while practicing his wood-carving hobby at home which required surgery, thereby preventing him from playing guitar for most of that final tour.
+The final two concert dates of Loggins & Messina - as a duo - were in Honolulu, Hawaii, at the Neil S. Blaisdell Center, on September 24 and 25, 1976, upon which the duo then parted to embark on solo careers.
+Messina found solo success elusive, but Loggins became one of the 1980s' biggest hitmakers.

+A greatest-hits album, The Best of Friends, was released in November 1976, two months after the duo had ended.
+In January 1977, a second live album (from concerts in 1975 and 1976), Finale, was released, more by record company decision than one intended by the artists.